MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 | SZA                |    19      |
 | Harry Styles          |    17     |

-#### Table 4.1 reveals the collaborative dynamics within the music industry, showcasing how many times each unique combination of artists appears in the dataset, focusing on counting the frequency of artist pairings and group collaborations.
+Table 4.1 reveals the collaborative dynamics within the music industry, highlighting the frequency of artist pairings and group collaborations.
+While The Weeknd has the most-streamed track, Taylor Swift leads as the top artist with 34 collaborations, closely followed by The Weeknd with 22 collaborations.

 ---
-## Temporal Trends in Music Releases
+# TEMPORAL TRENDS IN MUSIC RELEASES
 #### To identify the golden era of music releases, we delved deeper into the data.
 By analyzing the distribution of releases across different years and months, we aim to uncover the peak years in the music industry.
 ---

+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥
 ### Tracks Released Over Time
 The first stop in this section takes a deeper dive into analyzing the year that marked significant peaks in music releases, which identifies the key year that may have influenced the popularity and evolution of music over time.

+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥

 Stored in the variable releases_per_year, the groupby() function groups the dataset that is in the values in the 'released_year' column.
 After grouping the values, using the .size() function it wil helps count the number of tracks released in each year.